qadamcsqueezy/mygit/README.md

   $ mygit push my-directory
 ```

-If no message provided . mygit will take the default commit message from configuration file.
+If no message is provided . mygit will take the default commit message from the configuration file.

 _See code: [src/commands/push.ts](https://github.com/QADA99/mygit/blob/master/src/commands/push.ts)_